Director: Frederick Wiseman

 Buy Tickets HERE

-What really happens inside the walls of an American high school?
-Famed documentarian Frederick Wiseman (Titicut Follies, Hospital) answers that question in this fascinating peek inside Philadelphia’s Northeast High School, where the students constantly clash with their teachers and the teachers wage their own battle against the administration.
-Wiseman delves into the everyday struggle some teachers face to discipline their unruly charges, as well as the prevalent student apathy observed in classrooms where students are found staring into space, uninspired and unengaged.
-The film brilliantly documents how the school system not only passes on “facts” but also transmits social values from one generation to another.
+What really happens within the walls of an American high school?
+Famed documentarian Frederick Wiseman (Titicut Follies, Hospital) answers that question in this fascinating look inside Philadelphia’s Northeast High School, where students clash with their teachers and teachers wage their own battles against the administration.
+Wiseman delves into the everyday struggle some teachers face to discipline their unruly charges, as well as the prevalent student apathy observed in classrooms where students are found staring into space, languid and uninspired.
+In observing these everyday interactions, it is easy to see how schools succeed in transmitting social values from one generation to another.

-Cited by the Library of Congress as a National Treasure and presented in 35mm, HIGH SCHOOL enthralls as a document of the times, a nostalgic reminder of what our own high school experience was like, and perhaps, most importantly, as a witness to the ways schools affect the predominant value systems within society.
+Enshrined on the National Film Registry by the Library of Congress, HIGH SCHOOL enthralls as a document of the times, a nostalgic reminder of what our own high school experience was like, and perhaps, most importantly, as a witness to the ways schools affect the predominant value systems within society.

-- “A wicket, brilliant documentary.”
+- “A wicked, brilliant documentary.”
 (Richard Schickel, Life)

 - “The most frightening thing about High School is that it captures the battlefield so clearly; the film is too true.”
 (Peter Janssen, Newsweek)